Manners and Etiquette in Canada: Language, Culture, and Tips

-So, if you are ready to excel in the next step of your career and planning to study in Canada, there are several customs and unwritten rules of etiquette you should be aware of.
-In this blog, we will provide a comprehensive guide to manners and Etiquette to be aware of, while studying in Canada.
+So, if you are ready to excel in the next step of your career and are planning to study in Canada, there are several customs and unwritten rules of etiquette you should be aware of.
+In this blog, we will provide a comprehensive guide to manners and etiquette that students should be aware of while studying in Canada.

 Also, Check out 100 Interesting Facts about Canada!
 In one of the most interesting blogs about Canada.